0xricksanchez/AFL_Runner/examples/README.md

 If the build succeeds `aflr` will based on the `aflr_config.toml` spin up _16_ fuzzing processes that closely follow the recommended best-practice setup described [here](https://aflplus.plus/docs/fuzzing_in_depth/#c-using-multiple-cores)

-_Note_: You can also just run `cargo make run_dry` to simply run the command generator (requires building) instead of running the actual fuzzing!
+_Note_: You can also just run `cargo make dry_run` to simply run the command generator (requires building) instead of running the actual fuzzing!